-- remoteness of project site; - possibility of shipment of part or all of the turbine fully assembled; - thoroughness of dimensional checks; - need for hydrostatic pressure test (e.g. injector and deflector systems); - importance of a possible error in dimensional checks; and - match marking to reassemble at site.
+- remoteness of project site; - possibility of shipment of part or all of the turbine fully assembled; - thoroughness of dimensional checks; - need for hydrostatic pressure test (e.g. guide vane servomotors); - importance of a possible error in dimensional checks; and - match marking to reassemble at site.